 - 32. My mother and I were driven by her friend's husband from Glasgow to Gartmore.
-My mum's friend was called For some reason there was no social worker involved.
+My mum's friend was called for the friend was called for the friend worker involved.
 We arrived at this big white house.
 It was called St Ninian's House.
 I remember thinking "What the hell am I going into?".
 My mother dropped me off and that was it.
 I had to go in by myself. - 33.
-A monk called Brother MJP met me.
+A monk called Brother MJJ met me.
 He must have been expecting me.
-He was figure of St Ninian's.
+He was SNR figure of St Ninian's.
 He was quite old, probably in his early seventies.
 He took me inside to meet the housemasters of the different houses.
 I can't remember the name of the house I was in.
 I also met the civilian staff.
 I was taken by Peter Indigo.
 He was a municipal teacher working within the school.
 He showed me around the dormitories.
 I was told to unpack my things into a locker and go downstairs for lunch.